 Lastly, but most importantly, what is the worst thing that could happen if she fails seventh grade?
 What are the consequences?
 Summer school?
 Repeating seventh grade?
 By failing seventh grade - and either going to summer school or repeating -- your daughter can learn that she is responsible for the choices she makes about her studies.

-Visit this page to get other advice on how to help your child with her homework.
 Talk with the school counselor about parenting skills classes.
 There are also some excellent books at your local library that cover topics like study skills and helping children accept responsibilities.

 More on: Expert Advice

 Connie Collins, professional school counselor, worked for 35 years in public education as a teacher and counselor at the middle school and secondary levels.
 Collins worked daily with the parents of the students in her various schools, and has facilitated several parenting groups.